ViRGiL175/github-project-issue-to-sheets/README.md

 ### 3. Create Google Sheets document

-Then create new sheet for GitHub Issues data and add Google API Service Account email to your document with writer access.
+Then create new sheet for GitHub Issues data and add Google API Service Account email to your document with editor access

 ### 4. Add Action to your repository and provide input data